 - using FAST1x1 mode when trying to detect small-amplitude signals: FAST1x1 should be selected only when the read-out error is negligible when compared to the photon noise and the signals to detect.
-On top of the additional white noise when compared to SLOW2x1, it contains additional correlated noise (see, e.g. Allart et al. 2020, Sedaghati et al. 2021) and should be avoided when attempting to detecte small-amplitude signals. - scaling RV precision from previous observations instead of using the ETC: ETC RV predictions, while imperfect (not containg models of all spectral types, or the impact of v.sini), provide a good estimate accross spectral types and were updated to reflect the transmission changes after the intervention of July 2019.
-Scaling should only be made from observations taken after the intervention and on a star with the same spectral type and v.sini as the target to observe.
+On top of the additional white noise when compared to SLOW2x1, it contains additional correlated noise (see, e.g. Allart et al. 2020, Sedaghati et al. 2021) and should be avoided when attempting to detect small-amplitude signals. - scaling RV precision from previous observations instead of using the ETC: ETC RV predictions, while imperfect (not containing models of all spectral types, or the impact of v.sini), provide a good estimate across spectral types and were updated to reflect the transmission changes after the intervention of July 2019.
+Scaling should only be made from observations taken after the intervention and on a star with the same spectral type and v.sini as the target to observe. - in time links with observations a few days apart, requesting an observational frequency much higher than the turbulence category probability: the user should be very conservative when selecting meteorological conditions that are met rarely, as this will lead to a high rate of failed OBs.
+While at the observatory we have some latitude to trigger the OBs when the conditions are met, this is in natural conflict with the relative time constraints.